bihealth/swibrid/docs/source/output.rst

         frac_reads_SX
                 fraction of reads in isotype SX

-        frac_clusters_SX
+        pct_clusters_SX
-                fraction of clusters with isotype SX
+                percentage of clusters with isotype SX

         alpha_ratio_reads
                 fraction of reads with isotype SA*